tomas41026175/my-personal-site/README.md

 # my-personal-site
-## this site's content is sth about me and some of my project
+## this site is sth about me and some of my project
 ## Used Skill
 ---
 ### this poject build with